 Contractor Parties: A Contractor’s members, directors, officers, shareholders, partners, managers, principal officers, representatives, agents, consultants, employees or any one of them or any other person or entity with whom the Contractor is in privity of oral or written contract and the Contractor intends for such other person or entity to Perform under this Contract in any capacity.

 Corrective Action Plan: A detailed written plan produced by the Contractor at the request of the Department to correct or resolve Contractor deficiency(ies) identified by the Department in accordance with Section 13.

+Cutover: The point in time when 100% of the network services are fully operational, the network services are installed in accordance with this bid specification.

 Deliverable: Any product, service, or warranty that is required to be delivered to the Department under this Contract or available under Exhibit 3, or both, whether produced by the Contractor or by a third party as a supplier or subcontractor to the Contractor.